cedricwalter/cedricwalter.github.io/content/posts/misc/amazon.md

 # Final Note
 Calling Riverty, which redirected me to Arvato, turned out to be the right move.
 My case does not exist in their system (yet) and may never appear.
 All players—Amazon, Riverty, and Arvato—can detect and stop this type of fraud.
 But until they do, you may still receive unwanted letters. as of today, i still need to wait and hope for the best outcome!

+UPDATE: i get new bills and I own them even more now! what a shame!

 More on that subject:
 * https://www.biallo.de/verbraucherschutz/news/datenmissbrauch-bei-amazon-vermutet/